TrampolineRTOS/trampoline/examples/cortex/armv6m/samd21/XPlainedPro/readbutton_isr/README.md

 At start the program does nothing.
 Something happens when pushing the button on the board.
-A push on the button activates the task "read_button".
+A push on the button (isr_button) starts the alarm "blink_alarm".

-The task "read_button" will toggle the BLUE led and launch or cancel the alarm "blink_alarm".
-This alarm "blink_alarm" will activate the task "blink" on expiration and start again.
+This alarm "blink_alarm" will activate the task "blink" on expiration and start again (each 100ms).

-Leds are toggled by the following resources:
-- "blink" toggles GREEN led,
-- "isr_button" will toggle RED led,
--"read_button" will toggle BLUE led.

 Have a look into "readbutton_isr.oil" file.